 In April 1964, another special issue of World Health focused on “New Africa.”
 These articles show continuity with the previous special issue and let the voices of “new” Africa speak.
 In the opening article, “We Need Engineers and Economists More than Philosophers and Poets,” philosophy and poetry were compared to magic and “magic cannot replace work” as the president of the Republic of Senegal, Léopold Sédar Senghor, said.
-The voices of “New Africa” are constrained and channelled by the narrator and author of the articles.
+The voices of “New Africa” are constrained and channeled by the narrator and author of the articles.
 The logics and dynamics of exclusion are inherent to these narratives.
 These are narratives of modernity, which “New Africans” are supposed to embody and give agency to.
-They are locals who understand tradition, preserve what is good about them (i.e. good for the W.H.O.) and condemn everything magical, dirty, and unhealthy (i.e. everything the W.H.O. condemns).
-They have been educated in the “civilized” world, but now they educate, administer and cure, their own people.
-This explains the choice of a close up photograph of their faces.
+They are locals who understand tradition, preserve what is good about them (i.e., good for the WHO) and condemn everything magical, dirty, and unhealthy (i.e., everything the WHO condemns).
+They have been educated in the “civilized” world, but now they educate, administer, and cure their own people.
+This explains the choice of a close-up photograph of their faces.
 By 1964, there is no trace of the previous decade’s humanitarian narratives: children have apparently all been saved and now they are about to be educated; the educators themselves have been saved.
-The logic of emergency has disappeared; emergencies are now occluded, concealed or overlooked.
-The new heroes of the magazine are locals, with the W.H.O. appearing at a distance, though still paternalistically overseeing the enactment of the “promise of development.”
+The logic of emergency has disappeared; emergencies are now occluded, concealed, or overlooked.
+The new heroes of the magazine are locals, with the WHO appearing at a distance, though still paternalistically overseeing the enactment of the “promise of development.”
 The photos of Africa are now those of smiling young people, pupils and professionals who embody the future of a “developing” continent; no pain or suffering are to be seen.
 A further special issue of World Health on Africa, published in January 1967 would expand on the same themes, tapping into the abused rhetoric that the winds of change, having reached Africa, were now “shaking the structure of tradition.”
 The rhetoric of a collaborative effort to lift the twin yokes of misery and disease persists.

 During the 1960s, the organization seized every opportunity to emphasize the progress made in the professionalization of international health workers, on the increased place and empowerment of women, especially from non-Christian and non-Western countries.
 The accounts became more professional and less emotional.
-Humanitarian narratives faded away, even when they could have been used, for instance during the early stages of the anti-colonial struggle in Congo (1960–1966).
-During the 1960s, the organization studiously avoided mentioning conflicts, focusing instead on themes such as: the history of medicine, the use of the atom for medical and health-related purposes, a broad range of health issues related to industrialization, urbanization, leisure and mental health, especially in Europe and North America.
+Humanitarian narratives faded away, even when they could have been used, for instance, during the early stages of the anti-colonial struggle in Congo (1960–1966).
+During the 1960s, the organization studiously avoided mentioning conflicts, focusing instead on themes such as the history of medicine; the use of the atom for medical and health-related purposes a broad range of health issues related to industrialization, urbanization, leisure, and mental health, especially in Europe and North America.
 Every now and then, the magazine celebrated some pilot projects: water supplies in Kenya, a campaign against tuberculosis in India, another against typhus in Egypt or against yaws in some Pacific islands, as well as better hospital administration in Europe.